ricardoej/dynamic_bandwidth_manager/README.md

 dynamic_bandwidth_manager
 ======

 Communication is an important component in robotic systems.
-The appli-cation goals such as, finding a victim or teleoperate a robot in an obstacle avoid-ing application, may get affected if there are problems in communication between system agents.
+The application goals such as, finding a victim or teleoperate a robot in an obstacle avoiding application, may get affected if there are problems in communication between system agents.
 The developed package, dynamic_bandwidth_manager (DBM), was designed to maximize bandwidth usage in multi-robot systems.
 DBM controls the rate that a node publishes a topic, managing different channels where commands, sensory data and video frames are exchanged.

 For more informations about this project: